approov/quickstart-react-native/README.md

 Although the application is now receiving and forwarding tokens with your API calls, the tokens are not yet properly signed, because the attestation service does not recognize your application.
 Once you register the app with the Approov service, untampered apps will attest successfully and begin to fetch and transmit valid tokens.

 Approov command line tools are provided for Windows, MacOS, and Linux platforms.
 Select the proper operating system executable.
-In a shell in your `react-native-approov/src/ShapesApp` directory (this assumes that the `approov` tool is in your `PATH` and that you saved the demo management token in a file called `development.tok` in the same directory that contains the `react-native-approov` directory):
+In a shell in your `quickstart-react-native/src/ShapesApp` directory:

 ### Android